mucommander/mucommander/package/readme.txt

 -

 Improvements:
+- Don't show warning message about too large file while previewing images files.
 -

 Localization:
 -

 Bug fixes:
-- Don't show warning message about too large file while previewing images files (ticket #1217)
+-

 Known issues:
 - Some translations may not be up-to-date.